OWASP/pysap/docs/examples/diag.rst

 --------------------------

 This example script can be used to perform a brute force attack against a SAP Netweaver application server.
-The scripts performs a login through the Diag protocol, by submitting username and passwords to the login screen.
+The script performs a login through the Diag protocol, by submitting username and passwords to the login screen.
 It can also be used to discover available clients.

-Usernames, passwords and SAP clients to test can be provided as individual files (using ``--usernames``, ``--passwords`` and ``--clients`` command line options), in which case the script will calculate and test the combination of those, or provided in a credentials file (via the ``--credentials`` parameter).
+Usernames, passwords and SAP clients to test can be provided as individual files (using ``--usernames``, ``--passwords`` and ``--client`` command line options), in which case the script will calculate and test the combination of those, or provided in a credentials file (via the ``--credentials`` parameter).
 The credential file is expected to have a format containing ``username:password:client`` and blank lines or lines starting with the ``#`` are ignored.

-Clients discovery can be also performed as a firs step of the brute-force attack, by specifying the ``--discovery`` option and providing a list of clients to test using the ``--discovery-range`` parameter.
+Client discovery can also be performed as a first step of the brute-force attack, by specifying the ``--discovery`` option and providing a list of clients to test using the ``--discovery-range`` parameter.